 " I'm a father of two sets of twins so you see What I'm up against.
-I'm mighty proud of this family even though I haven't seen the last set yet and I'm not going to be satisfied with an or-dinary living. satisfied I intend to make big moim forestry or farming. "
+I'm mighty proud of this family even though I haven't seen the last set yet and I'm not going to satisfied De with an or-dinary living.
+I intend to vernment